cumc/xqtl-protocol/website/nature_protocol/output_markdown.md

 Fine mapping with SuSiE follows the formulat y=xb+e where x has many highly correlated variables due to linkage disequilibrium.
 Therefore, true effects (b), are very sparse.
 The SuSiE wrapper looks for five independent signals in each region to increase convergence speed.
 However, if five signals are found, then the the upper limit is increased.
 SuSiE does not allow for the inclusion of covariates.
 Therefore, covariates are regressed in.
-##### B.  Multivariate Fine-Mapping for multiple genes

-Our pipeline allows for multi gene fine-mapping and TWAS.
+Multi gene fine-mapping and TWAS may also be conducted with our pipeline.
 This considers multiple genes jointly within specific TAD windows.